cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 In practice, the system used a hybrid architecture.
 The LLM handled reasoning and summarization tasks where natural language understanding was essential.
 RAG handled truth and grounding by retrieving from actual contract documents.
 Backend logic handled supplier IDs, metadata lookups, and compliance rules that are deterministic by nature.
 Traditional search handled exact-match queries.

 This mix reduced API costs by 60% and improved response latency for low-complexity queries.
 The principle: many problems are better solved without an LLM at the center.
-AI products fail when they assume a model should sit at the center of everything.
+AI products become expensive and brittle when every task routes through one model.

-As [Builder.io](https://www.builder.io/blog/build-ai) argued, beginning with non-AI solutions for solvable problems and layering specialized models only where they fill distinct gaps yields faster, more reliable, and more cost-effective products than wrapping everything in a single large model.
+As [Builder.io](https://www.builder.io/blog/build-ai) argued, beginning with non-AI solutions for solvable problems and layering specialized models only where they fill distinct gaps yields faster, more reliable, and more cost-effective products than routing all workloads through one large model.
 GitHub Copilot was [reported operating at a loss per user](https://www.wsj.com/tech/ai/ais-costly-buildup-could-make-early-products-a-hard-sell-bdd29b9f), illustrating the mismatch between user willingness to pay and the cost of running every interaction through a frontier model.

 ![architecture](../assets/img/architecture.png)